-There are two main types of cholesterol.
+There are two types of cholesterol that may have the most significant effect on cardiovascular disease.
 One is high density lipoproteins (HDL) or good cholesterol.
 High levels of HDL have been linked to a lower risk of heart disease.
 The second type is called low density lipoproteins (LDL) or bad cholesterol.
 High levels of LDL cholesterol can lead to blockages in the blood vessels.
-This can lead to heart attacks and strokes .
+This can lead to heart attacks and strokes.

 Copyright © Nucleus Medical Media, Inc.

 High cholesterol may be caused by a combination of factors, such as:

 Screening tests help doctors identify children who have high cholesterol.
 The screening recommendations are:

 Screening is done by testing the lipid levels in the blood when your child is not fasting, for example:

 Note: Normal cholesterol levels are different for children than for adults.
 The doctor will use different cut-off points for diagnosing high cholesterol in your child.
 If the values are high, they will be repeated when your child has been fasting.